wqyeo/Steganography-Tool/README.md

 - PNG
 - WAV

-Theres a live hosted demo [here](https://stenographic.servebeer.com/).

-> ⚠️ DO NOT upload any sensitive photos there.
-Thats kinda about it.
-Also, its hosted on a VM with really bad specifications, so processing a larger file might take some time.

 ## Development Setup

 > Both deployment setup have been tested on Debian 12.
 No guarantees it will work on other operating systems...